This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about neck exercises?

-- Do the exercises every day, or as often as directed by your caregiver.
+- Do the exercises every day, or as often as directed by your healthcare provider.

 - Move slowly, gently, and smoothly.
 Avoid fast or jerky motions.